Iraq War: Pre-war events

-President Bush began laying the public groundwork for an invasion of Iraq in January 2002 State of the Union address, calling Iraq a member of the Axis of Evil, and saying "The United States of America will not permit the world's most dangerous regimes to threaten us with the world's most destructive weapons."
-Bush said this and made many other dire allegations about the threat of Iraqi weapons of mass destruction despite the fact that the Bush administration knew that Iraq had no nuclear weapons and had no information about whether Iraq had biological weapons.
-He began formally making his case to the international community for an invasion of Iraq in his 12 September 2002 address to the UN Security Council.
-However, a 5 September 2002 report from Major General Glen Shaffer revealed that the Joint Chiefs of Staff's J2 Intelligence Directorate had concluded that the United States' knowledge on different aspects of the Iraqi WMD program ranged from essentially zero to about 75%, and that knowledge was particularly weak on aspects of a possible nuclear weapons program: "Our knowledge of the Iraqi nuclear weapons program is based largely – perhaps 90% – on analysis of imprecise intelligence," they concluded.
-"Our assessments rely heavily on analytic assumptions and judgment rather than hard evidence.
-The evidentiary base is particularly sparse for Iraqi nuclear programs."
+A 5 September 2002 report from Major General Glen Shaffer revealed that the Joint Chiefs of Staff's J2 Intelligence Directorate had concluded that the United States' knowledge on different aspects of Iraq's WMD program ranged from essentially zero to ~75%, and that knowledge was weak on aspects of a possible nuclear weapons program.
+"Our knowledge of the Iraqi nuclear weapons program is based largely… on analysis of imprecise intelligence," they concluded.
+"Our assessments rely heavily on analytic assumptions and judgment rather than hard evidence."
 Similarly, the British government found no evidence that Iraq possessed nuclear weapons or any other weapons of mass destruction and that Iraq posed no threat to the West, a conclusion British diplomats shared with the US government.
+The US intelligence community was of the opinion that Iraq had no nuclear weapons, and had no information about whether Iraq had biological weapons.

+Vice President Dick Cheney and Defense Secretary Rumsfeld expressed skepticism toward the CIA's intelligence and accuracy to predict threats, and instead preferred outside analysis with intelligence supplied by the Iraqi National Congress, which alleged that Saddam was pursuing WMD development and had ties to al-Qaeda.
+Bush began formally making his case to the international community for an invasion of Iraq in his 12 September 2002 address to the UN Security Council.

+In October 2002, the US Congress passed the Iraq Resolution.
 Key US allies in NATO, such as the United Kingdom, agreed with the US actions, while France and Germany were critical of plans to invade Iraq, arguing instead for continued diplomacy and weapons inspections.
 After considerable debate, the UN Security Council adopted a compromise resolution, UN Security Council Resolution 1441, which authorized the resumption of weapons inspections and promised "serious consequences" for non-compliance.
 Security Council members France and Russia made clear that they did not consider these consequences to include the use of force to overthrow the Iraqi government.
 The US and UK ambassadors to the UN publicly confirmed this reading of the resolution.